ChatImproVR/The-Book/src/Core_Concepts/entity_component_system.md

 }

 impl Component for MyComponent {
-    const ID: ComponentIdStatic = ComponentIdStatic {
     // Here we define the universally unique name for this component.
     // Note that this macro simply concatenates the package name with the name you provide.
     // We could have written "channels_example/MyMessage" or even "jdasjdlfkjasdjfk" instead.
-        // It's important to make sure your package name is UNIQUE if you use this macro.
+    // It's important to make sure your package name is UNIQUE if you use this macro. const ID: &'static str = pkg_namespace!("MyComponent");
-        id: pkg_namespace!("MyComponent"),
-        // Determined via serialized_size().
-        size: 8,
-    };
 }
 ```